 – encryption when transferring private and confidential information,

 – restricting employee access to personal information as appropriate (i.e., only those that need to know will have access; contractually requiring any service providers to provide comparable security measures

-6.3 We will use appropriate security measures when destroying personal confidential information such as: Examples may include: shredding documents, deleting electronically stored information, destruction of hardware, etc.)
+6.3 We will use appropriate security measures when destroying personal confidential information.
+Examples may include: shredding documents, deleting electronically stored information, destruction of hardware, etc.)

 6.4 We continually review and update our security policies and controls as technology changes to ensure ongoing personal information security.

-Note that confidential and security are not assured when information is transmitted through e-mail or other digital or wireless communication.
+Note that confidentiality and security are not assured when information is transmitted through e-mail or other digital or wireless communication.

 7 – Providing Access to Personal Information

 7.1 Clients have a right to access their personal confidential information, subject to limited exceptions.

 Some examples include: solicitor-client privilege, disclosure that would reveal personal information about another individual, health and safety concerns).

 7.2 A request to access personal information must be made in writing and provide sufficient detail to identify the personal information being sought.
 All requests to access personal confidential information should be forwarded to the Privacy Officer.